Leon Brittan: European Commission

 Brittan was knighted in the 1989 New Years Honours List.
 He was made European Commissioner for Competition at the European Commission early in 1989, resigning as an MP to take the position.
 He accepted the post reluctantly, as it meant giving up his British parliamentary ambitions.
 Margaret Thatcher appointed Brittan to the Commission as a replacement for Lord Cockfield, whose pro-European enthusiasm she disapproved of; however, in doing so she had overlooked Brittan's own record as a supporter of the European Union and subsequently found his views and policies at odds with those she had expected from him.
 Brittan passed the merger regulation in 1989, which enabled him to ban the ATR/De Havilland planned merger in 1991.

 In 1993 he became European Commissioner for Trade and in 1995 European Commissioner for External Affairs, also serving as a Vice-President of the European Commission.
 Brittan resigned with the rest of the Santer Commission in 1999 amid accusations of fraud against Jacques Santer and Édith Cresson.
 During his time as a Vice-President of the European Commission, one subsequently prominent member of his official office was Nick Clegg, who became leader of the Liberal Democrats in December 2007 and deputy prime minister in May 2010.

 Peerage

 Brittan was created a life peer (Baron Brittan of Spennithorne, of Spennithorne in the County of North Yorkshire) on 9 February 2000.
 He was vice-chairman of UBS AG Investment Bank, non-executive director of Unilever and member of the international advisory committee for Total.
 In August 2010, Brittan was appointed a trade adviser to the UK government.
 Prime Minister David Cameron said that Brittan had "unrivalled experience" for the job, which was scheduled to last for six months.

 Brittan's wife Diana (née Clemetson, born 1940), Lady Brittan of Spennithorne, was named a Dame Commander of the Order of the British Empire (DBE) in the 2004 Birthday Honours "for public service and charity".

 Death

-Brittan died at his home in London on 21 January 2015, aged 75; he had been ill with cancer for some time.
+Brittan died at his London home in Pimlico on 21 January 2015, aged 75; he had been ill with cancer for some time.
 He had two stepdaughters.